Python-PyQt/PyQt6-Docs/descriptions/QtCore/QDirIterator-c.rst

 Unlike Qt's container iterators, :sip:ref:`~PyQt6.QtCore.QDirIterator` is uni-directional (i.e., you cannot iterate directories in reverse order) and does not allow random access.

 **Note:** This class is deprecated and may be removed in a Qt release.
-Use QDirListing instead.
+Use QDirListing instead, see `Porting QDirIterator to QDirListing <https://doc.qt.io/qt-6/qdiriterator-to-qdirlisting-porting.html>`_.

 .. seealso:: :sip:ref:`~PyQt6.QtCore.QDir`, :sip:ref:`~PyQt6.QtCore.QDir.entryList`.